ywanyi/devdocs/cloud/howtos/environment-tutorial-env-merge.md

 This tutorial shows how to create a sample file and merge it.
 This tutorial assumes you're already working in an environment; if not, see [Get started with an environment]({{ page.baseurl }}/cloud/env/environments-start.html#env-start-comm) to create one.

-{: .bs-callout .bs-callout-info }
+{:.bs-callout .bs-callout-info}
-You *cannot* merge environment variables because they are not code.
+You _cannot_ merge environment variables because they are not code.
 You must set the value of environment variables in an environment.

 ### Get started